lumeland/lume.land/plugins/postcss.md

 ## Description

-The `PostCSS` plugin load and transform your CSS files using [PostCSS](https://postcss.org/) processor.
+The `PostCSS` plugin loads and transforms your CSS files using the [PostCSS](https://postcss.org/) processor.

 ## Configuration